Shadow work can make you question your whole identity, reality, and existence.

 It’s also important to add that meeting your shadow can challenge what you already knew.
 You can experience cognitive dissonance and struggle to comes to terms with who you really are.

-Therefore, it’s important to work on self-love before you embark on your shadow work journey, and to continue practising self-love and self-care during and after.
+Therefore, it’s important to work on self-compassion before you embark on your shadow work journey, and to practise forgiveness and self-care during and after.

 #1.
 Practise self-awareness